Find Trade Colleges

 After completing their Associate Degree, clinical laboratory science graduates from Hawkeye Community College carry an average student debt load of $14,938.

-With a ranking of #8, Saint Paul College did quite well on this year’s most popular schools for clinical/medical laboratory science students working on their associate degree.
+Saint Paul College landed the #8 spot in the 2023 rankings for the most popular associate degree clinical/medical laboratory science programs.
 Saint Paul College is a moderately-sized public school located in the city of Saint Paul.

 Of the 18 students majoring in clinical laboratory science at Saint Paul College, 33% are male and 67% are female.